ire4ever1190/folio-site/brainwaves/gif.md

 Although the animation only runs once, so I need to use another extension to make it loop forever (Thank the net navigators!).
 This is basically just hardcoded values that I copied from wikipedia

+### Improvements

+Now after that I started on some animations but very quickly ran into some problems (Memory).
+Each frame was about 1MB for a 200 by 200 image so I very quickly was running out of memory (PHP by default only allows a max of 128MB, very easy to increase though).

+The improvements I did was store the frames as their compressed data instead of the full frame, and also reused the frame object so I wasn't making a new one every frame.
+That allowed me to pass the memory issues, but now I was getting performance problems with high number of frames (This made developing slow, and my fans fast).
+So I fired up the profiler to see what was causing the slowdown (I suspect my shitty `Vector2D` class).
+From the profiler, these were my improvments
+- Store the indexes instead of the colour key, saved memory and removed expensive `array_map` call
+- Optimised `Frame->build()` since that was the slowest
+  - Cache the max value we can store, shaved about 400ms off
+  - Moving the code out of the closure didn't help (Guess screwed with the JIT)
+  - Enable the JIT, turns out its not enabled by default (This made it zoom)
+  - Fix line drawing which was causing infinite loops

 ### Results